-- Descriptions of each thematic area and each topic what they cover and why they are important for responsible mining, for mining companies and for other stakeholders. - For each topic, the UN Sustainable Development Goal(s) with related targets. - Details of each indicator and its metric questions the basis of the RMI assessment. - List of related initiatives and reporting frameworks with elements that broadly align with each RMI indicator.
+- Descriptions of each thematic area and each topic what they cover and why they are important for responsible mining, for mining companies and for other stakeholders. - Details of each indicator and its metric questions the basis of the RMI assessment. - List of related initiatives and reporting frameworks with elements that broadly align with each RMI indicator.
 These are provided as illustrative pointers for companies, showing where they may already be collecting and reporting information related to the RMI indicators.